usadisney/ideas/README.md

 ### Triggering the Collector

 The log collection process is initiated via the AWS Step Functions State Machine.
-You can trigger it manually or set up an AWS CloudWatch Event rule to trigger it on a schedule.
+You can trigger it manually or set up an AWS CloudWatch Events rule to trigger it on a schedule.

 **Manual Trigger:**